-The domestic economy has historically relied upon the production and exportation of cocoa, and to a lesser extent coconut, for foreign exchange earnings.
-Local agricultural production is, however, unable to meet the nutritional requirements of the local population, but economic opportunities relating to island tourism and the development of the offshore oil industry in the Gulf of Guinea, are expected to help drive improvements in quality of life.
-While significant deposits having yet to be discovered, several firms are currently exploring including a consortium of BP and Kosmos Energy.
+The economy has historically relied on the production and exportation of cocoa, and to a lesser extent coconut, for foreign exchange earnings.
+Local agricultural production is unable to meet the nutritional requirements of the local population.
+Economic opportunities relating to island tourism and the development of the offshore oil industry in the Gulf of Guinea, are expected to help drive improvements in quality of life.
+While significant deposits have yet to be discovered, several companies are exploring, including a consortium of BP and Kosmos Energy.

 In 2018, trade and investment relations with China improved considerably, with Sao Tome and Principe becoming a member of the Forum on China-Africa Cooperation.
 As part of the Chinese “One China” policy, Sao Tome and Principe was required to cut diplomatic and economic ties with Taiwan.
-China now intends to evaluate the economic feasibility of a local deepwater port, as well as thermal power infrastructure.
-If realised, Sao Tome and Principe would serve as a strategic hub for the China.
+China now intends to evaluate the economic feasibility of a local deep-water port, as well as thermal power infrastructure.